-As a trusted advisor with more than 8 years of experience, Cassie has first and second chair trial experience in state and federal court in both Missouri and Illinois.
+As a trusted advisor with nearly 10 years of experience, Cassie has first and second chair trial experience in state and federal court in both Missouri and Illinois.
 Cassie represents a variety of healthcare and medical-defense clients, including hospital systems, skilled-nursing facilities, and individual providers in a broad range of litigation matters involving contracts, licensing and regulatory issues, compliance, and professional malpractice.
 Cassie focuses her legal career on medical malpractice litigation, defending nurses, doctors, hospitals, long-term care facilities, and other providers in the healthcare industry facing catastrophic personal injury and wrongful death claims.
 She has also advised clients on healthcare regulatory matters and represented clients before various state administrative boards.
 In addition to her healthcare practice, Cassie has significant experience in business and commercial litigation, as well as product liability and toxic tort.
+Cassie strives to bring an exceptional degree of focus and energy to her client representations.
+“I’ve found that clients appreciate that I give them my complete attention and that I’m dedicated to operating as efficiently and effectively as possible on their behalf,” Cassie says.

 After double majoring in Biopsychology & Cognitive Science and Sociology from the University of Michigan-Ann Arbor, Cassie performed medical research (studying Alzheimer’s Disease) for a number of years at Northwestern University Feinberg School of Medicine.
 She then earned her Juris Doctor from Chicago-Kent College of Law in 2008.
 During law school, she served as the Editor of the Seventh Circuit Review.